Nadia O. Educational Psychologist

 W

-I have a particular interest in how trauma affects the brain and impacts learning and emotional regulation.
-I hold a Master’s degree in Educational Psychology from the University of Zululand (UNIZULU) and have been practising as a psychometrist since 2011 in a variety of settings.
-My qualifications also include a BA in Applied Psychology, a BSc Honours in Psychology, and a Cum Laude PGCE in Foundation Phase Education and a BPsych degree in Psychometry at the University of Johannesburg.
+I have a particular interest in how trauma impacts the brain, learning, and emotional regulation—an area that continues to inform and inspire my practice.
+I hold a Master’s degree in Educational Psychology from the University of Zululand (UNIZULU) and have been practising as a psychometrist since 2011 across a variety of educational and clinical settings.

 **What to Expect in Your First Therapy Session